-Please fill in any additional information by following the step-by-step guide on the left-hand side of the preview document and click the "Next" button.
+Please fill in any additional information by following the step-by-step guide on the left hand side of the preview document and click the "Next" button.

 When you are done, click the "Get Document" button and you can download the document in Word or PDF format.

-Please get all parties to review the document carefully and make any final modifications to ensure that the details are correct before signing the document.
-Each party should have a copy of the executed document.
+Please review the document carefully and make any final modifications to ensure that the details are correct before publication / distribution.

 The Proforma Invoice is a document that serves as a preliminary bill for a transaction.
 It is used to provide a detailed breakdown of the items or services being sold, along with their corresponding prices and quantities.
 The importance of this document lies in its ability to establish a clear understanding between the buyer and the seller regarding the terms of the transaction.